Voluntary administration: A guide for creditors

-You should first raise any queries or complaints with the voluntary administrator or deed administrator to raise questions or complaints.
+Contact the voluntary administrator or deed administrator to raise questions or complaints.
 If this fails to resolve your concerns, including any concerns about their conduct, you can lodge a report of misconduct with ASIC.
 Reports of misconduct against companies and their officers can also be made to ASIC.
 ASIC does not usually become involved in matters of a voluntary administrator’s or deed administrator’s commercial judgement.

 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases your particular circumstances must be taken into account when determining how the law applies to you.

 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.